Andrea/andrea.github.io/_posts/2014-01-24-codemesh-slides.markdown

 Phil Trelford's [video on F# for Trading][ptre], to be honest, even if you are not into trading, this is pretty good.

+The talk by Dave Thomas and Jose Valim was pretty cool, no video or slides available at the moment :D.

 <iframe class="imgur-album" width="100%" height="550" frameborder="0" src="http://imgur.com/a/3aUb6/embed"></iframe>

 [cm]:http://codemesh.io